Sameer-MSFT/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-exchange-online.md

 5. Repeat step #4 for every mailbox you need to migrate from on-premises Exchange to the satellite Geo you are currently connected to.

 6. If you need to migrate additional mailboxes to a different satellite Geo, repeat steps 2 through 4 for each specific satellite Geo.

+**Multi-Geo Reporting**
+Multi-Geo Usage Reports in the Office 365 Admin Center display user count by Geo.
+The report displays user distribution for the current month and provides historical data for the past 6 months.

+**Identifying where a specific user’s data is stored** The Users tab in the Office 365 admin center displays each user’s PreferredDataLocation (PDL)